the-turing-way/the-turing-way/book/website/communication/presentations/presentations-remote.md

 Speaker riders allow speakers to evaluate if speaking at an event aligns with their objectives and values.
 Most importantly, it has a specific role in encouraging organisers to make necessary arrangements to ensure inclusion and accessibility for a diverse audience.

-In open source space, [Tatiana Mac's Speaker Rider](https://gist.github.com/tatianamac/493ca668ee7f7c07a5b282f6d9132552) is highly cited and reused to make the open source events more accessible and beneficial for the historically excluded and marginalised communities.
+In open source space, [Tatiana Mac's Speaker Rider](https://gist.github.com/tatianamac/493ca668ee7f7c07a5b282f6d9132552) is highly cited and reused to make open source events more accessible and beneficial for the historically excluded and marginalised communities.

 ``` {Note} Speakers: What You Can Do